Quality education for all

 Likewise, girl’s education is not always valued because of traditional cultural values which emphasise the role of women in performing domestic duties, meaning that only around 57% of women are literate.

 Many disabled children — up to 60% — receive no education whatsoever because of the view that they are inherently unproductive.
-These differing structural and cultural barriers to education often combine to particularly disadvantage disabled girls and those living in remote areas.
+These differing structural and cultural barriers to education often combine to disadvantage, in particular, disabled girls and those living in remote areas.

 Because of the gravity of the problem, Seven Women has prioritised providing equal and quality educational opportunities for all.
 Literacy and numeracy programs are the first step that we take to empower disabled and marginalised women.
 Our vocational training then provides women with an education that ensures their life long economic security.